 What treatments are available for knee pain?

 If your chronic knee pain is the result of arthritis or other degenerative condition, your Alpha Orthopedics & Sports Medicine physician can recommend medications to alleviate pain and reduce inflammation.

 They can also suggest physical therapy to strengthen the muscles in your knee and prevent the worsening of your condition.

 For severe injuries like ACL damage or a torn meniscus (the C-shaped cartilage that cushions the contact point of the shin and the thigh bones), your provider might discuss your surgical options.

 The skilled Alpha Orthopedics & Sports Medicine surgeons offer a variety of surgeries for repairing knee damage, including arthroscopy.

 Arthroscopy is a minimally invasive procedure that requires only a small incision and a slender medical instrument to explore the internal structures of your knee.
 The instrument contains an attached camera that sends images back to an external monitor your physician views during the procedure.

 During your arthroscopy, your Alpha Orthopedics & Sports Medicine surgeon can identify the root cause of your pain and repair damaged tissue.
 This type of surgery allows you to recover faster than traditional surgery and doesn’t cause unnecessary trauma to your body.

-To find out if you’re a candidate for arthroscopy or other knee surgery, schedule a consultation at the office nearest you by phone, online, or by visiting the McKinney office as a walk-in.
+To find out if you’re a candidate for arthroscopy or other knee surgery, schedule a consultation at the office nearest you by phone, online, or by visiting the McKinney and Prosper offices as a walk-in.